hernandezj1/Qiskit-C-HPC-HelloWorld/README.md

 ### Step 2- Build C++ files
 Now you can go ahead and edit the __Build.sh__.
 This file links to the appropriate conda environment file and make all 4 sample files available for execution.
 To run your own code feel free to edit the 4 files provided or add more files.

+__NOTE:__ Here you must edit the paths to be preferably absolute paths from your root directory for ease of navigation and to minimize path errors.
+After this is done proceed.

 To run it please do the following:
 ```bash
 chmod +x Build.sh
 ./Build.sh
 ```

-__NOTE:__ The paths for the cmake inside the Build.sh are relative but they can be written in absolute paths if any errors arise

 ## Submitting your jobs